Tips For Seller's

 Security & Pet Damage Deposits

 The purchaser becomes responsible for a tenant’s security deposit or pet damage deposit, even though the deposits were being held in trust by the seller.
 The purchaser and seller may wish to address the transfer of deposit monies in the contract of sale or the closing settlement.
+Debts associated with residential property are important.
+Parties should ensure that their lawyer consider such matters carefully and address them fully in the contract of sale and purchase, or deal with them fully at closing.

 If a person is acting on behalf of another as a power of attorney, whenever they sign title transfer documents they must sign in the exact name(s) as registered in the existing title search documents.
 If they do not, the Vancouver Land Title Office will reject the transfer and the sale cannot be completed.
 This will delay you taking possession of the property and can cause additional expenses and penalties.
 Always consult your lawyer when dealing with persons acting through a power of attorney.